Who uses Cognocient and how?

 Customer support teams

-The situation: A SaaS company runs an AI-powered support chatbot handling 28,500 tickets per month.
-The AI bill is $12,000/month — and the VP of Support has no idea whether that's good or bad.
-Is the AI actually cheaper than human agents?
+The situation: Consider a hypothetical SaaS company running an AI-powered support chatbot at meaningful ticket volume.
+The AI bill is one number on the invoice — and the VP of Support has no way to know whether that's good or bad.
+Is the AI actually cheaper than a human agent?
 Which ticket types cost the most?
-Are there any tickets where the AI is being used for something a template could handle?
+Is any of it going to tasks a template could handle for free?

 Problem: Unknown cost per ticket — Tag every support session with the ticket ID using X-Cost-Session.
-Cognocient immediately shows cost per session — $0.42/ticket — which you compare against your human agent cost of $8.40.
-The ROI is now provable.
+Cognocient shows cost per session immediately, which you compare against your own known human-agent cost per ticket to get a real ROI figure — not a Cognocient-supplied benchmark, since that comparison depends entirely on your own support cost structure.

 Problem: Month-end invoice surprise — Set a monthly budget on the support feature.
-When usage spikes (new product launch, incident), you get a forecast alert 7 days before the budget is breached — time to scale the budget or optimise.
+When usage spikes (a new product launch, an incident), a forecast alert fires before the budget is projected to be breached, not after.

 2-minute setup for customer support